EUCAIM/Glossary/2-Glossary.md

 ### Life Science Login (LS-AAI)

 The Life Science Login () is the Authentication and Authorization Infrastructure (AAI) used by the EUCAIM services to manage the access to services and data.
-The Life Science Login enables researchers to use their home organisation credentials or community or other identities (e.g. Google, LinkedIn, LS ID) to sign in and access data and services they need.
+The Life Science Login enables researchers to use their home organisation credentials or community or other identities (e.g. Google, Linkedin, LS ID) to sign in and access data and services they need.
 It also allows service providers (both in academia and industry) to control and manage access rights of their users and create different access levels for research groups or international projects.

 ### Limited governance framework

 A decision-making and oversight structure within the project that sets specific restrictions on the scope and authority of the involved parties.
-This governance framework aims to ensure that the control and direction of the project remain within defined limits, assigning clear responsibilities to different groups or entities while limiting the degree of authority to avoid conflicts of interest or decisions that could compromise the project's integrity. [[20]](3-References.md#ref-20)
+This governance framework aims to ensure that the control and direction of the project remain within defined limits, assigning clear responsibilities to different groups or entities while limiting the degree of authority to avoid conflicts of interest or decisions that could compromise the project's integrity. [[21]](3-References.md#ref-21)

 ### Local Data Manager